FranciscoVasconcelos/sciblog/_posts/2025-10-11-welcome-to-jekyll.markdown

 {% section "this is a section" level=0 label=sec:here %}
 {% section "this is another section" level=1 label=sec:ther %}

-{% envlabel lemma lemma:this:theorem false %}
+{% envlabel lemma lemma:this:theorem true %}
 This is a lemma for einstein
 $$
 E=mc^2